 Tight end DaVaughn Thornton was taken from the practice fields in an ambulance Monday after a collision.
 Coach Jon Embree said Thornton was able to get up and walk off the field after the hit but continued to experience pain and paramedics were called as a precaution.

 "He just landed and he got up and kept wiggling around.
-It was like something in his back," Embree said.
-"They just wanted to make sure.
-It was his upper-back area."

 After being picked apart in the second scrimmage of spring ball on Saturday, the CU defense responded with, perhaps, its best overall practice so far on Monday.